 ProblemShared can deliver post-diagnostic care to our clients who are diagnosed with ADHD or autism, if these services are supported by their NHS service, university, or insurance provider.

-Your clinician maybe able to tell you/your child the result of your assessment within the same day.
+Your clinician may be able to tell you/your child the result of your assessment within the same day.
 In some more complex cases, this is not possible.
 If this applies to you, your clinician will explain the reasoning to you, and a further follow-up call will be made to give you the outcome at another time.
 Occasionally we may require further information in order to provide the outcome of the assessment.